yeonupark/socketing-iOS/README.md

 ### 🔗 Dependencies

-SPM is used as a dependency manager.
+Swift Package Manager (SPM) will automatically resolve dependencies when opening the project in Xcode.
 List of dependencies:

 - **[RxSwift](https://github.com/ReactiveX/RxSwift)** → Used for reactive programming, handling UI events and network responses asynchronously with `Relay`, `Driver`, `Subject`.
 - **[Socket.IO-Client-Swift](https://github.com/socketio/socket.io-client-swift)** → Enables real-time data communication using WebSocket-based Socket.IO for message exchange with the server.